kstenerud/concise-encoding/ce-structure.md

 Error Processing
 ----------------

 Any error encountered when encoding or decoding a Concise Encoding document **MUST** halt processing and issue diagnostic information about what went wrong.

-All data successfully processed before the error occurred **MUST** be made available to the application so that the application can decide what to do with it (an application might wish to keep the partial data, or discard it).
+**Note**: A decoder **MUST NOT** destroy or withhold from the application the already successfully decoded objects from before the error occurreed.
+It is up to the application to decide what to do with the already-decoded objects (e.g. an application running over an unreliable communications medium might elect to keep the partial data if there's enough of it to be actionable).

 Example error types: